These terms were last updated on 15/04/2021. These terms are effective from 15th April 2021.

 - Security of information – to protect your privacy and confidentiality in accordance with our Privacy Notices.

 - Transparency – to provide you with the ability to understand our Services and the treatment we are providing you.
-To operate a robust objective complaints process and to correct any problems as they arise.
-To accurately and honestly report on our performance to the Payer.
+To operate a robust objective complaints process (available at https://www.iesohealth.com/en-gb/therapy/legal/complaints) and to address any problems as they arise.
+Whilst protecting your privacy in accordance with our Privacy Notices, to accurately and honestly report on our performance to the Payer.

 - Safeguarding – we will assess risk throughout treatment and have appropriate internal training and policies to enable our clinicians to protect people's health, wellbeing and human rights.

-- Availability of the Site – our aim is to provide a service available whenever you want to access it.
-We cannot guarantee the Site will suffer no downtime, but if unplanned unavailability occurs you can be assured that we will divert effort and resources to restore all services as quickly as possible.
+- Availability of the Site and Service – our aim is to provide a service available at times agreed with you and having the functionality and complying with the standards set out in these terms.
+We cannot guarantee the Site will suffer no downtime, but if unplanned unavailability occurs you can be assured that we will divert effort and resources to restore all services as quickly as reasonably possible although this may still result in the non-availability of content, interruption to the Services or re-scheduling of therapy sessions.

 - Continual improvement – we use empirical data to improve our service and outcomes for patients.

-We are a limited company, registered in England.
-Our registered company number is 10291122, and our registered office is at:
+IESO Digital Health (UK) Limited is a limited company, registered in England.
+Our registered company number is 10291122, and our registered office is at: The Jeffreys Building, Cowley Road, Cambridge, CB4 0DS.

 Our VAT registration number is 247 9689 39.